osmlab/codes-of-conduct/code_of_conduct.md

 * Stay on topic: Make sure that you are posting to the correct channel and avoid off-topic discussions.
 Also remember that nobody likes spam.
 * Disagreements happen: You may disagree with someone about something, or you may receive a "no" to a request.
 Even if you're frustrated, be sure you are still following the points above while appealing in an appropriate way.

+####Guideline Violations — 3 Strikes Method

+The point of this section is not to find opportunities to punish people, but we do need a fair way to deal with people who make our community suck.

+1. **First occurrence**: We’ll give you a friendly, but public reminder that the behavior is inappropriate according to our guidelines.
+2. **Second occurrence**: We will send you a private message with a warning that any additional violations will result in removal from the community.
+3. **Third occurrence**: Depending on the violation, we may need to ban you from the mailing list.

+**Notes**:
+* Obvious spammers are banned on first occurrence.
+If we don’t do this, we’ll have spam all over the place.
+* Violations are forgiven after 6 months of good behavior, and we won’t hold a grudge.
+However, *if you commit a 4th violation, you may be banned permanently*.
+* People who are committing minor formatting / style infractions will get some education, rather than hammering them in the 3 strikes process.
+* Extreme violations of a threatening, abusive, destructive or illegal nature will be addressed immediately and are not subject to 3 strikes.

+**Contact [MODERATOR NAME(S) HERE] to report abuse or appeal violations.** In the case of appeals, we know that mistakes happen, and we’ll work with you to come up with a fair solution if there has been a misunderstanding.

 ####What is 'Harassment'?

 Harassment includes: